ajschroeder/proxmox-packer-examples/README.md

 | **`builds`**    | Contains the templates, variables, and configuration files for the machine image builds. |
 | **`manifests`** | Manifests created after the completion of the machine image builds.                      |

+# Logging

+  > Packer Debug Logging is enabled, logs are stored in ./logs/packerlogs-<build type>-$(date +"%d-%m-%Y-%H%M")".txt for each run

 # Configuration